zjcong/optimk/README.md

 ````

 + Type parameter __T__ is the actual type of the solution.
++ Property d is the dimensionality of the problem
 + Function __decode__ maps a vector of real number in the interval of [0,1) (a DoubleArray) into an actual solution of
   type T.
 + Function __isFeasible__ checks the feasibility of the decoded solution.